Best DeFi APIs: How to Choose The Right One [2026 Guide]

 An all-in-one crypto API that reads balances, transactions, and DeFi positions from one wallet address.

 Most DeFi APIs return token balances.
-CoinStats Wallet API goes further.
+CoinStats DeFi API goes further.
 It detects per-wallet DeFi positions across protocols.
 That includes staking, lending, and liquidity pool stakes.
 It does this from a single wallet address.

 The coverage is broad.
 The API supports 120+ blockchains through one unified format.
 CoinStats API also tracks 100,000+ coins and 200+ exchanges.
 The same data powers the CoinStats app, used by 1M people each month.